Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ## Overall Concept

 In Altinn there will over time be thousands of different digital services deployed to Altinn Apps.
-Those digital services will be accessed by the citizens and the businesses in Norway.
+Those digital services will be accessed by the citizens and businesses in Norway.

 They will receive and submit data to/from the entity that is responsible for the digital service and others using the platform.
 ![Event concept](concept.svg "Event concept")

-The event architecture would make it possible to get notified when there are events in the platform related to data that the different actors have interest in.
+The event architecture would make it possible to get notified when there are events in the platform related to data that the different actors have an interest in.
 It could be anything from the digital service (app) owner being notified that a citizen has completed a form, to that the citizen is informed that there is a new form he needs to fill out.

 ### Events